This Pasta Pomodoro recipe is a go-to weeknight dinner that’s one of my family’s favorites! It’s sure to become a favorite with yours too.

 Italians pride themselves on their emphatically regional cuisine.
-But if a national dish did exist, it would be Pasta al Pomodoro.
+But if a national dish did exist, it would be Pasta al Pomodoro, or Pasta al Pomodoro.
+It’s a simple yet delicious dish of spaghetti or rigatoni tossed with a rich, basil-infused tomato sauce.
+Is there anything better?

 Table of Contents

-What is Pasta Pomodoro?
+What is in Pasta Pomodoro

 - Extra-virgin olive oil: Use a nice olive oil that tastes fresh and vibrant, like our